-The funds are usually aggressively managed to try to ensure maximum returns that should, in theory, significantly beat the index they are benchmarked against.
+Hedge funds are aggressively managed to ensure maximum returns that should, in theory, significantly beat the index they are benchmarked against.

-- Long – betting the market or underlying assets will increase in value.
+- Trading Long: Hedge funds bet the market or underlying assets will increase in value.

-- Short – betting the assets will decrease in value.
+- Short Selling: Betting assets will decrease in value.

-- Highly Leveraged – meaning for every $1 they have in actual capital they may borrow $10 to maximize their returns, this is 10X Leverage
+- Highly Leveraged: Hedge funds use a lot of leverage to maximize profits, meaning for every $1 they have in actual capital, they may borrow $10 to maximize their returns; this is 10X Leverage

-- High-Frequency Trading – using computers to arbitrage deals at a very high frequency.
-For example.
-If gold sells at $1600 an ounce in the U.S. and $1590 an ounce in Australia, they may choose to buy in Australia and sell the gold in the U.S. for a $10 per ounce profit.
+- High-Frequency Trading: Hedge funds use computers to arbitrage deals at a very high frequency.
+For example, if gold sells at $1600 an ounce in the U.S. and $1590 an ounce in Australia, they may choose to buy in Australia and sell the gold in the U.S. for a $10 per ounce profit.

 As a reward for the aggressive investment, the Hedge fund will usually see a 2 and 10 cost structure.
-This means they will charge the investor a 2% annual charge on the entire investment you have made, and also keep 10% of the profits they have made with your money.
+This means they will charge the investor a 2% annual charge on the entire investment you have made and keep 10% of the profits they have made with your money.